Raed-Alshehri/Autonomous_Driving_Application_Car_Detection/README.md

 <a name='1'></a>
 ## 1 - Problem Statement

 You are working on a self-driving car.
-Go you!
 As a critical component of this project, you'd like to first build a car detection system.
 To collect data, you've mounted a camera to the hood of the car, which takes pictures of the road ahead every few seconds as you drive around.

 <center>
 <video width="400" height="200" src="nb_images/road_video_compressed2.mp4" type="video/mp4" controls>